-Based in Madrid and New York, the firm Andrés Jaque / Office for Political Innovation has unveiled its project for this school promoted by the Reggio Center for Pedagogical Research and Innovation (CIIP reggio), in the Madrid municipality of Alcobendas.
+Based in Madrid and New York, the firm Andrés Jaque / Office for Political Innovation has unveiled its project for this school promoted by the Reggio Center for Pedagogical Research and Innovation (CIIP reggio), in Madrid.

 In accordance with the pedagogy that Loris Malaguzzi and parents in the Italian city of Reggio Emilia developed, the design constructs an environment that motivates children and adolescents to explore, experiment with, and question the reality around them, preparing them to face unexpected changes and opportunities in the future.